-International students must maintain full-time status at all times in order to comply with U.S. Citzenship and Immigration Service regulations.
-All international students should report to the Office of Admissions as soon as possible after arrival on campus.
+International students must maintain full-time status at all times in order to comply with U.S. Citizenship and Immigration Service regulations.
+All international students should report to the International Services Office as soon as possible after arrival on campus.